16 Top Reasons Why Your SEO is Not Working

-Well, I agree that there is no direct correlation between SEO and Social Media but social media can provide huge impact on SEO.
+Well, I agree that there is no direct correlation between SEO and Social Media but social media can provide a huge impact on SEO.

 Let me explain.

 On the other hand, social media sites are search engines as well.
 People are making searches on social media sites especially Facebook and LinkedIn.
-For instance, if you shared a specific content on Facebook or LinkedIn and the users search using keywords related to your content, your content will show up in their result pages.
+For instance, if you share specific content on Facebook or LinkedIn and the users search using keywords related to your content, your content will show up in their result pages.

 Drive search traffic might look difficult.
 But if you have the fire within you to stand out from your competitors and position your site as an authority, you will do what it takes to be there.

 You just need to master the craft and do it right.

 Follow the great tips I’ve provided above, and I can ensure you that they will work for you.